jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/installation.md

    command from the directory that contains your `config.yaml`:

    ```
-   # Suggested values: advanced users of Kubernetes and Helm should feel
-   # free to use different values.
-   RELEASE=jhub
-   NAMESPACE=jhub

    helm upgrade --cleanup-on-fail \
-     --install $RELEASE jupyterhub/jupyterhub \
+     --install <helm-release-name> jupyterhub/jupyterhub \
-     --namespace $NAMESPACE \
+     --namespace <k8s-namespace> \
      --create-namespace \
-     --version=0.11.1 \
+     --version=<chart-version> \
      --values config.yaml
    ```

    where:

-   - `RELEASE` refers to a [Helm release name](https://helm.sh/docs/glossary/#release), an identifier used to differentiate chart installations.
+   - `<helm-release-name>` refers to a [Helm release name](https://helm.sh/docs/glossary/#release), an identifier used to differentiate chart installations.
 You need it when you are changing or deleting the configuration of this chart installation.
 If your Kubernetes cluster will contain multiple JupyterHubs make sure to differentiate them.
      You can list your Helm releases with `helm list`.
-   - `NAMESPACE` refers to a [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), an identifier used to group Kubernetes resources, in this case all Kubernetes resources associated with the JupyterHub chart.
+   - `<k8s-namespace>` refers to a [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/),
+     an identifier used to group Kubernetes resources, in this case all Kubernetes resources associated with the JupyterHub chart.
 You'll need the namespace identifier for performing any commands with `kubectl`.

-   * This step may take a moment, during which time there will be no output to your terminal.
+   - This step may take a moment, during which time there will be no output to your terminal.
 JupyterHub is being installed in the background.
-   * If you get a `release named <YOUR-RELEASE-NAME> already exists` error, then you should delete the release by running `helm delete <YOUR-RELEASE-NAME>`.
+   - If you get a `release named <helm-release-name> already exists` error, then you should delete the release by running `helm delete <helm-release-name>`.
      Then reinstall by repeating this step.
-If it persists, also do `kubectl delete namespace <YOUR-NAMESPACE>` and try again.
+If it persists, also do `kubectl delete namespace <k8s-namespace>` and try again.
-   * In general, if something goes _wrong_ with the install step, delete the Helm release by running `helm delete <YOUR-RELEASE-NAME>` before re-running the install command.
+   - In general, if something goes _wrong_ with the install step, delete the Helm release by running `helm delete <helm-release-name>` before re-running the install command.
-   * If you're pulling from a large Docker image you may get a `Error: timed out waiting for the condition` error, add a `--timeout=<NUMBER-OF-MINUTES>m<NUMBER-OF-SECONDS>s` parameter to the `helm install` command.
+   - If you're pulling from a large Docker image you may get a `Error: timed out waiting for the condition` error, add a `--timeout=<number-of-minutes>m` parameter to the `helm` command.
-   * The `--version` parameter corresponds to the _version of the Helm chart_, not the version of JupyterHub.
+   - The `--version` parameter corresponds to the _version of the Helm chart_, not the version of JupyterHub.
 Each version of the JupyterHub Helm chart is paired with a specific version of JupyterHub.
-E.g., `0.7.0` of the Helm chart runs JupyterHub `0.9.2`.
+E.g., `0.11.1` of the Helm chart runs JupyterHub `1.3.0`.
-     For a list of which JupyterHub version is installed in each version of the Z2JH Helm Chart, see the [Helm Chart repository](https://github.com/jupyterhub/helm-chart#release-notes).
+     For a list of which JupyterHub version is installed in each version of the JupyterHub Helm Chart, see the [Helm Chart repository](https://jupyterhub.github.io/helm-chart/).

 3. While Step 2 is running, you can see the pods being created by entering in a different terminal: